 - Have all 4 Flavors represented – The 4 flavors are salty, sweet, sour, and spicy.
 You can have differing amounts of each flavor, but for the best balance you want to make sure that you get them all in.
 If you are not sure how to get them all in or you can’t think beyond salt, pepper, vinegar, and sugar then read this blog post for some ideas to make your dressings a new experience every time.

 - Always start with Sour / add oil last – I didn’t learn this until recently, well into my salad-making ventures.
 I’d seen it on a few recipes, but it never made sense until one day….
 So, because the vinegar and lemon juice are water soluble, it is easier for the salt, sugar, and herbs to dissolve in it and soak up all the flavors.
 Once you add the oil, it makes it a bit more difficult so you don’t get as even a distribution of flavors as you could if you do it the other way.
+It also helps you avoid having a dressing that is too oily (which I’ve also done too many times).
 If you happen to add the oil first, which I’ve done on MANY occasions, don’t worry.
 I’m sure you’ll still have a great dressing.
 Just know that the flavors can come together better if you do the vinegar / juice first

 - Add a Peacemaker – As you know, oil and water don’t mix.
-Even the best vinaigrettes will separate when they have sat too long.
+Even the best vinaigrettes will separate when they have been sitting too long.
 Adding something that emulsifies (helps the oil and water components play nice) helps to keep everything mixed into your dressing.
 Adding a bit of your favorite mustard, a little avocado or nuts, or even some veggies can help this.
-You don’t NEED an emulsifier, but if you want everything to stay suspended and not settle, you’ll have to add one.
+You don’t NEED an emulsifier, but if you want everything to stay suspended longer and not settle, you’ll want to add one.

 - Have FUN!
 There’s nothing worse than being in a kitchen making food that you don’t want to make.
 When you are enjoying the process, you can feel it, you can taste it, and the people you share your food with can taste it!
 In the South, we call it “puttin’ your foot in that food.”
 Meaning… honestly, I don’t know WHAT that really means.
 LOL!
 But, if someone tells you that, know that they are REALLY REALLY REALLY enjoying the food you prepared, and you will go down in the annals of history as the greatest meal preparer of all times!